PeterO.Numbers.EFloats

 Return Value:

-Either true if the given arbitrary-precision number object is positive or negative infinity, or false otherwise.
+if the specified arbitrary-precision number object is positive or negative infinity, or false

-Returns whether the given arbitrary-precision number object is a not-a-number (NaN).
+Returns whether the specified arbitrary-precision number object is a not-a-number (NaN).

 Parameters: